 Your loved one can use a pen and notepad or take advantage of new technology such as voice dictation.
 Remind your loved one that he or she is not stuck with one choice since the writing can easily be transferred to a computer if necessary.

 Older adults might need assistance with writing or managing other daily tasks.
 There are many reasons seniors might need assistance at home.
 Some may require regular mental stimulation due to an Alzheimer’s diagnosis, while others might only need part-time assistance with exercise and basic household tasks.
 Home Care Assistance is a leading Phoenix, AZ, in-home care provider.
-Families rely on our expertly trained caregivers to help their senior loved ones maintain a high quality of life.
+For 24-hour home care, Phoenix families can rely on our expertly trained caregivers to help their senior loved ones maintain a high quality of life.

 Ask Open-Ended Questions